jr0senblum/erldyn/README.md

 DynamoDb functions are converted to underscore_case functions of arity 1.
 The parameter is JSON as defined by the DynamoDB API and the returns are map versions of the DnamoDB JSON returns.

-The batch functions return a list of maps - one for each return.
+The batch functions (batch_get_item/1 and batch_write_item/1) can return partial results.
+The unprocessed items will be resubmitted so these functions return a list of maps - one for each returned partial results.

-Exponentional back-off is uses such that appropriate failures or partial results are retried according to the back-off algorithm, not to exceed one minute total for the opperationl
+Exponentional back-off is used such that appropriate failures or partial results are retried according to the back-off algorithm, not to exceed one minute total for the opperation.

 All http opperations are PUTS and Version 4 of the Signature authorizaion header is used.